lissenko/fortress/README.md

 </h1>

 <p align="center">
-    A compiler written in java for a simplified version of Fortran.
+    A compiler written in java for a simplified version of Fortress.
 </p>

 ## Compile